HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNewsletter

 Conversely, if they have requested additional information from you within a month, then the clock does not start until all the information is received.

-In the case of historic buildings or protected areas, the planning authority is obliged to consult with the Architectes des Bâtiments de France (ABF) who will be located in each préfecture.
-The mairie are also entitled to consult with the ABF in other circumstances, if they deem it desirable to do so.
+In all such cases consultation must take place with the Architectes des Bâtiments de France (ABF) who will be located in each préfecture.
+The mairie are also entitled to consult with the ABF in other circumstances if they deem it desirable to do so.

-If a decision on a planning application is not received within the alloted timescale then the law states that consent is said to have been granted tacitly, although tacit consent does not operate in relation to protected sites or buildings.
+If a decision on a planning application is not received within the allotted timescale then the law states that consent is said to have been granted tacitly.

-If the application is approved, then is it likely that conditions will be attached (accord avec prescriptions), if only the usual administrative ones.
-It is, therefore, important that you closely read and understand the decision notice.
+If the application is approved it is likely that planning conditions (accord avec prescriptions) will be attached, if only the usual administrative ones.
+It is therefore important that you closely read and understand the decision notice.

-The decision notice will be accompanied by forms you will need to complete as the building works start and are completed.
+The decision notice will be accompanied by forms you will need to complete and return as the building works start and as they are completed.

-These forms are the Déclaration d’Ouverture de Chantier (DOC) and the Déclaration d’Achévement des Travaux (DAT).
+These forms are the Déclaration d’Ouverture de Chantier (DOC) and the Déclaration attestant l'achèvement et la conformité des travaux.

 Back: Submitting a French Planning Application